leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 Significantly ponded water

-Is the dam concave with the current?
+Is the dam convex with the current?

 Does the dam have a mattress?